LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 ```

 To prevent re-initializing a counter for each request.
 Create a counter for each possible `PayloadState` and cache the results in an `EnumMap`.
 An `EnumMap` is an implementation of `Map` specifically used for `Enum` keys.
-Since every possible key is known, it stores values in an array make insertion and retrieval much faster.
+Since every possible key is known, it stores values in an array, making insertion and retrieval faster than the traditional `HashMap`.

 ```java
 public abstract class AdRequestService {